ASAT: Adaptively Scaled Adversarial Training in Time Series: Introduction

-Our contributions are summarized as follows: \begin{itemize} \item To the best of our knowledge, we are the first to propose to apply adversarial training in time series analysis or the finance field to improve both the adversarial robustness and accuracy of neural networks.
-Rethinking existing adversarial training approaches, we propose to rescale dimensions of the perturbation according to their importance, and propose the adaptively scaled adversarial training (ASAT) algorithm. \item We adopt ASAT on various baselines, including our newly proposed Transformer baselines.
-Results show that ASAT can improve both the adversarial robustness and accuracy of neural networks. \item With the proposed dimension-wise adversarial sensitivity indicator, we probe the sensitivities of different input dimensions and explain the decision bases of black box neural networks, which provides more interpretability for neural network decisions. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item Rethinking existing adversarial training approaches, we propose to rescale dimensions of the perturbation according to their importance and adopt time-dependent or adaptive scales with multi-step risk averaging.
+We propose an adaptively scaled adversarial training (ASAT) algorithm. \item We adopt ASAT on various baselines, including our newly proposed Transformer baselines.
+Results show that ASAT can improve both the generalization ability and the adversarial robustness of neural networks compared to the baselines.
+Compared to the traditional adversarial training algorithm, ASAT can achieve better generalization ability and similar adversarial robustness. \item With the proposed dimension-wise adversarial sensitivity indicator, we probe the sensitivities of different input dimensions and explain the decision bases of black-box neural networks, which provides more interpretability for neural network decisions. \end{itemize}